jaydenk/docker-igrill/README.md

 }
 ```

+### WebSocket Streaming
+For real-time streaming, connect to `/ws`.
+The server sends:
+- `snapshot` on connect with all known devices.
+- `device_update` for each poll cycle with the latest readings.

+Note: `curl` does not support WebSockets.
+Use a client like `websocat` or `wscat`, or an iOS `URLSessionWebSocketTask`.

 ## BLE Host Requirements
 - Host must run BlueZ; mount `/run/dbus` into the container and set `DBUS_SYSTEM_BUS_ADDRESS=unix:path=/run/dbus/system_bus_socket`.
 - The container must be able to access the host Bluetooth adapter (run as root in Docker by default).